 This shouldn’t prevent them from using the network at all.

 A simple mitigation strategy is to set requirements for the length and complexity of their password.
 And how often they need to change it.
 This doesn’t require a lot of resources and reduces the risk significantly.
 So the name of their dog plus some special characters 🙂

 Back to the incident handling process in Gluu

 So where do these controls fit into our incident handling process?
 In Gluu we define two sub-processes for each area of work, as the work instructions and roles are different.

 The most appropriate person to implement the actual change is the superviser or line manager, as they have the daily working knowledge of the field.

 As mentioned in “How to handle incident reporting” it is vital to keep the flow of incident reports steady.
 The “Implement corrective actions” activity should also include feedback (a nice “Thank you”) to the person that reported it.

 Adding the final activity to the Line managers role is easy in Gluu.

-I hope you learned something about incident reporting and -management.
+I hope you learned something about incident management, reporting and creating of an incident handling process.
 If you’re serious about this, then I would like to offer you a free and personalized feedback meeting where I can help you further on your way.
 You can book a meeting directly in my calendar here.